masooddalman/OTPMan/README.md

 ```
  Gradients.gradeGray
 ```
-or if you need to add opacity to these gradients simple use like below (e.g. 50% opacity) :
+or if you need to add opacity to these gradients, use it like below (e.g. 50% opacity) :
 ```
 Gradients.gradeGray(0.5f)
 ```